Am I a Candidate For Least Invasive Spine Surgery?

-Dr. Rodriguez is board-certified orthopedic spine surgeon who has treated these conditions routinely for over nine years.
+Dr. Rodriguez is a board-certified orthopedic spine surgeon who has treated these spine surgery conditions routinely for over nine years.
 Least invasive procedures are the main reasons why patients come to him for relief.
-Patients are more satisfied with their outcomes, and they go back to work and play sooner
+Patients are more satisfied with their outcomes, and they go back to work and play sooner.

 You are In pain or suffering